nhathivuong/wearntech/README.md

 ## Getting Started

 You have your assignment and your team.
 What should you do first?
-This will vary for every team, and even every team member.

 > **The important thing is to NOT just jump in and start coding!**